-As a music educator and guitar professor, Octávio works with private students since 2014.
+As a music educator and guitar professor, Octávio have his own private studio since 2014, currently teaches at Ezra Guitar (New York City), and coaches chamber music in the Undergraduate Degree at Stony Brook University (SUNY).
 More recently, with a concert preparation focus, some of his students were successfully approved in auditions in Brazil.
 For two consecutive years, he was the Graduate Teaching Assistant (GTA) at Radford University (VA), working with undergraduate students at the same institution.
 From 2017 to 2019, Octávio was the coordinator of Violão na Lira program, a project with roughly 30 guitar students distributed in two ensembles, with group and individual lessons.
-The groups actively performed in different occasions, working with a concert music repertoire and with exclusive arrangements for three and four guitars.
+The groups actively performed on different occasions, working with a concert music repertoire and with exclusive arrangements for three and four guitars.
 Between 2015 and 2018, Octávio was supervised by Vladmir Cerqueira, working in different cities on Minas Gerais and as a guitar instructor at the Musica Viva project.
 Some of the projects and activities related to popular music that he took part include samba percussion groups, rock music as electric guitarist and Brazilian popular music accompanying singers.